 The quality of their work and their products has made Canada the producer of 71% of today’s global maple syrup output, 91% of which is produced in Quebec.
 Friends brought me that gorgeous bottle of syrup pictured above after a trip to Canada (see, everyone knows what I like!) but when a bottle was sent to me by my Canadian friends it was, lo and behold, a jug of the Kirkland brand from Costco.

 Filled with a metric amount I thought maybe that was only for Canada but no; I went to my fridge and pulled out my own jug and son of a gun…made in Canada!
 I also have a dear friend who lives in Canada; when asked what she could send me for a housewarming gift…well, really, do I need to tell you?
 I am maple syrup crazy!

-I have a lot to learn about maple syrup and thought this graphic from their site most interesting…I mean really…who knew?
+I have a lot to learn about maple syrup and thought this graphic interesting…I mean really…who knew?

 I had originally planned to announce my new affiliation with the Federation with a cookie that symbolizes my love of all things ‘maple syrupy.’
 When I was a young girl and my mom was making assembly line peanut butter and jelly sandwiches for my siblings I was the rebel; I always insisted on a combination of peanut butter and syrup instead.

 Truth be told; I’m betting with six kids there was not a lot of REAL maple syrup in our home but still it was maple flavored and I loved it and I still love that sandwich.